The William Fletcher tertiary grants for talented young artists

 - Achievement – supply photocopies of academic transcripts for two most recent years and a PowerPoint document showing two recent works, suitably labelled

-Send the completed application form and transcript photocopies by 30 April 2014:
+Send the completed application form and transcript photocopies by 30 April 2015 by email to:

-Send a PowerPoint document with 2 examples of your recent work by email.
+Include as an attachment a PowerPoint document with 2 examples of your recent work.

 - Talent in your nominated discipline, as evidenced by your PowerPoint document and by studio work assessed on-campus